2022

 Panizo-LLedot, Ángel; Bello-Orgaz, Gema; Ortega, Alfonso; Camacho, David

-Community finding in dynamic networks using a genetic algorithm improved via a hybrid immigrants scheme Inproceedings
+Community finding in dynamic networks using a genetic algorithm improved via a hybrid immigrants scheme Proceedings Article

 In: Data Science and Knowledge Engineering for Sensing Decision Support: Proceedings of the 13th International FLINS Conference (FLINS 2018), pp. 591–598, World Scientific 2018.